 Anti-Collision Window Bird Stickers Decals

-All you have to do is put the decals on the outside of your windows and the area should be bird-safe.
+All you have to do is put the decals on the outside of your windows.

 3. Turn Lights off at Night – Especially in the Spring

-As mentioned earlier, many birds strike lighted windows at nighttime in the spring during their long migrations.
-So, an easy way to prevent this is to turn off external and internal lights at your home overnight.
+Many birds strike lit windows at nighttime in the spring and fall during their long migrations.
+An easy way to prevent this is to turn off external and internal lights at your home overnight.
 Your electric bill will also thank you.

 Wrapping Up

 I hope these tips have helped you easily bird-proof your home.
-Little steps like these can make a significant difference with helping bird populations.
+Little steps like these can make a significant difference with helping bird populations and making your home more attractive for them to visit.

 For more information on preventing bird strikes, I highly recommend you check out this in-depth piece from my go-to source for all things birding, The Cornell Lab.